Cavolo nero risotto

 Slowly add the vegetable stock, one ladle at a time, stirring regularly and not adding the next until the liquid has mostly been absorbed from the last ladle.
 Season generously with salt and black pepper and cook for around 18 minutes until the rice is al dente (it will take most of this time for all the stock to be added).

 At around 16 minutes, add the puréed cavolo and allow to reheat and meld with the creamy rice.
-Once the rice is ready, turn off the heat, stir in the remainder of the butter and the grated Parmesan.
+Once the rice is ready, turn off the heat, stir in the remainder of the butter, lemon zest and juice and the grated Parmesan.

 Serve in bowls topped with a little more Parmesan, and a drizzle of extra virgin olive oil.